Batteryless Grid-Tie

 grid-tie PV system.
 In such a system you only have one utility kWh

 are buying or selling energy.
-In a non net-metered system, the
+In a non-net-metered system, the

 utility company will require that you install a second kWh meter to

-pay you the wholesale rate (usually only a few cents per kWh).
+pays the wholesale rate (usually only a few cents per kWh).
 To

 find out if your state offers "net metering" or any other